VSCodeVim/Vim/ROADMAP.md

 Status | Command | Description
 ---|--------|------------------------------
-:warning:   | :tabn[ext] :1234:	    | Go to tab page {count}.
+:x:   | :tabn[ext] :1234:	    | Go to tab page {count}.
 The first tab page has number one.
-:warning:   | :tabp[revious]	:1234:  | Go to the previous tab page.
+:x:   | :tabp[revious]	:1234:  | Go to the previous tab page.
 Wraps around from the first one to the last one.
 :x:   | :tabfir[st]	 | Go to the first tab page.
 :x:   | :tabl[ast]	 | Go to the last tab page.